RCIC-UCI-Public/website-rcic/docs/source/account/class.rst

     1. Class catalog name (example cs175).
     #.
 UCInetIDs of the class TAs.
 Please confirm that you delegate the TAs to
        handle class-related requests.
-    #. | *Class roster as a text file with student UCInetIDs one per line*.
+    #. | *Class roster - a text file with student UCInetIDs one per line*.
        | Please, do not send :tt:`.xls` or :tt:`.csv` files or links to google docs.
        | For a short roster can copy/paste it into the email.
        | Please indicate who is a graduate level or undergraduate level student.
     #.
 What type of computational access you need: CPU, GPU or both.
     #.
 What amount of shared data you expect to have publicly available to the students
        (see :tt:`public/` below).
 Please note, we do not provide multiple Tbs of class storage.
     #.
-Class software requirements if any.
+Class software requirements if any:

-       * In general,we do not install software just for the classes.
+       * In general, we do not install software just for the classes.
 A desired software may be already available on the cluster.
        * If you expect to work with conda environments, students should follow our guide :ref:`installing conda environments <install conda>`.